-I usually don’t let it flower too much, if at all, but this year is different
+I usually don’t let my Coleus flower too much, if at all, but this year is different.

 Here’s how it looks in mid-October.
 Most of the flowers are spent now & have been removed.